artisan-roaster-scope/artisan/_docs/11-events.md

 *ADVANCED USERS* - The Action column is where you can add automation commands.
 Check the Help page for the Events dialog to see all the possibitites.
 The number of Artisan commands and other commands continues to grow with each release.

+The autoCHARGE feature (menu Config » Events) allows you to have the hands free while charging the bean for the next batch, having the CHARGE event set automatically by Artisan.
+For those who prefer to set the CHARGE event manually by hitting the CHARGE button we now added the Charge Timer (menu Config » Events) as alternative.
+If active, the timer counts down the specified seconds after START until it automatically set the CHARGE event.
+With the Charge Timer set to 0sec, Artisan will set the CHARGE event to the first reading it records.

 **Note** in particular the Automation check marks at the bottom.
 If you want the event Charge to be automatically recorded, you need to press Start and let it be on for 5x your sampling rate in order to have AutoCharge work properly.
-So for a sample rate of 3, don't charge the roaster until at least 15 seconds after you push Start.
+So for a sample rate of 2, don't charge the roaster until at least 10 seconds after you push Start.

 *Sliders Configuration Sample*